Man granted parole for his role in the 2001 stabbing deaths of 2 Dartmouth College professors

 Parker and then-17-year-old Robert Tulloch, bored with their lives in nearby Chelsea, Vermont, wanted to move to Australia and estimated they needed $10,000 for the trip.
 They eventually decided they would knock on homeowners’ doors under the pretext of conducting a survey on environmental issues, then tie up their victims and steal their credit cards and ATM information.
 They planned to make their captives provide the pin numbers before killing them.

 Parker, who cooperated with prosecutors and agreed to testify against Tulloch, said they picked the Zantop house because it looked expensive and it was surrounded by trees.
 Half Zantop let them in on Jan.
 27, 2001.
-Parker told police the interview lasted at least 10 minutes before Tulloch stabbed Zantop and then directed him to attack Susanne Zantop.
+Parker told police the interview lasted at least 10 minutes When Half Zantop pulled out his wallet, Tulloch stabbed him, then directed Parker to attack Susanne Zantop.
 Tulloch also stabbed her.

+“When his wife came in, I restrained her, and then,” Parker said Thursday in a low voice, pausing.
+“I cut her throat.
+She fell to the floor.”

 They fled with Half Zantop’s wallet, which contained about $340 and a list of numbers, but then realized they had left sheaths to their knives at the house.
 They attempted to go back but saw a police officer was in the driveway.
 Fingerprints on a knife sheath and a bloody boot print linked them to the crime, but after being questioned by police, they fled and hitchhiked west.
 They were arrested at an Indiana truck stop weeks later.